 First, you can check out our post on the 5 best RV wash and wax products, and you can also check out our annual RV maintenance and spring cleaning video for additional details:

-• Patented T-Bar edge removes over 90% of standing water
+- Patented T-Bar edge removes over 90% of standing water

-• Included Pole Adapter gives extended reach
+- Included Pole Adapter gives extended reach

 We also dry the surface using a soft drying chamois cloth.

+You may have seen our post offering the complete guide to your RV roof, where we discussed the different types of RV roofing and how to best care for each type ( including keeping them clean).
 Among the benefits of keeping your RV roof clean is that it helps to prevent black streaks.
-This is because dirt, debris, minerals, etc. accumulate on the roof and then wash down the sides of your RV when it rains.
-As that water dries/evaporates, the dirt, debris, minerals, etc. are left behind to stain the sides of your rig.
+This is because dirt, debris, and minerals accumulate on the large, mostly flat surface of the roof… and then wash down the sides of your RV when it rains.
+As that water dries/evaporates, the dirt, debris, and minerals that it picked up on the roof are left behind to stain the sides of your rig.

 So, keeping your RV roof clean helps substantially to prevent the formation of black streaks.